Hexamethylbenzene: Preparation

-Uses

-Synthetic uses

-Hexamethylbenzene can be used as a ligand in organometallic compounds.

-Other uses
+Applications and reactions

 Hexamethylbenzene has no commercial or widespread uses.
 It is exclusively of interest for chemical research.

-Reactions

-It forms orange-yellow 1:1 adduct with picryl chloride, probably due to π-stacking of the aromatic systems.

-Oxidation with trifluoroperacetic acid or hydrogen peroxide gives 2,3,4,5,6,6-hexamethyl-2,4-cyclohexadienone:)

-It has also been used as a solvent for 3He-NMR spectroscopy.
+Most applications of hexamethylbenzene are as a chemical feedstock, although it has also been used as a solvent for 3He-NMR spectroscopy.

+Oxidation with trifluoroperacetic acid or hydrogen peroxide gives 2,3,4,5,6,6-hexamethyl-2,4-cyclohexadienone:

-Just as with benzene itself, the electron-rich aromatic system in hexamethylbenzene allows it to act as a ligand in organometallic chemistry.
+As with benzene itself, the electron-rich aromatic system in hexamethylbenzene allows it to act as a ligand in organometallic chemistry.
+Such complexes have been reported for a variety of metal centres, including cobalt, chromium, iron, rhenium, rhodium, ruthenium, and titanium.
+It also π-stacks to form an orange-yellow 1:1 charge-transfer adduct with picryl chloride.

+Organometallic chemistry

 The electron-donating nature of the methyl groups—both that there are six of them individually and that there are six meta pairs among them—enhance the basicity of the central ring by six to seven orders of magnitude relative to benzene.
-Examples of such complexes have been reported for a variety of metal centres, including cobalt, chromium, iron, rhenium, rhodium, ruthenium, and titanium.

 Known cations of sandwich complexes of cobalt and rhodium with hexamethylbenzene take the form [M(C_{6}(CH_{3})_{6})_{2}]^{n+} (M = Co, Fe, Rh, Ru; n = 1, 2), where the metal centre is bound by the π electrons of the two arene moieties, and can easily be synthesised from appropriate metal salts by ligand exchange, for example: